 On top of this, laminate flooring is slippery and not very scratch-resistant, so pet marks are going to visibly show up after a while, especially after accidental skidding and scrabbling.
 And unlike wood, you can’t sand down laminate flooring in order to remove these blemishes.

-However, where vinyl does excel when compared to laminate flooring is in its ability to work anywhere in the home, as well as being entirely waterproof.
-This makes it very easy to clean up after your pets and you don’t need to worry about smells or staining becoming a long-term issue.
+LVT flooring is a brilliant option to use throughout your complete home, as well as being water resistant.
+This makes it very easy to clean up after your pets, and you don’t need to worry about smells or staining becoming a long-term issue.

 Carpets

 Last, but not least, while they might be soft underfoot for our four-legged friends, carpets are not always ideal when living with pets.
-For one thing, they’re one of the worst flooring for dogs because of how absorbent they can be, making staining and persistent odours a potential inevitability, and they’re not the best flooring for cats due to regular scratching.
+For one thing, it’s one of the worst flooring for dogs because of how absorbent this material can be, and it makes regular, permanent staining and persistent odours all but inevitable, and they’re not the best flooring for cats due to regular scratching.

-Which is the best tile material for pets?
+Which material makes the best flooring for pets?

 What is the best way to clean tile floors with pets?